ASFHyP3/hyp3-docs/docs/using/paid_processing.md

-# Paid Processing
+# HyP3 Plus

 For users who need to process more
-[On Demand products](../products.md "Jump to the Products landing page of the documentation") than their [credit limit](credits.md "Jump to the Credits page of the documentation") allows, ASF supports a
+[On Demand products](../products.md "Jump to the Products landing page of the documentation") than their [credit limit](credits.md "Jump to the Credits page of the documentation") allows, ASF provides HyP3 Plus, a separate
 [HyP3 deployment](../index.md) where users can pay for additional processing.

-This deployment offers the same
+HyP3 Plus offers the same
-[On Demand products](../products.md "Jump to the Products landing page of the documentation") as the standard HyP3 deployment, and users access their additional credit limit by logging in with the same [Earthdata Login Credentials](authentication.md#earthdata-login-edl) used for ordering free On Demand products.
+[On Demand products](../products.md "Jump to the Products landing page of the documentation") as ASF's standard HyP3 deployment, and users access their additional credit limit by logging in with the same [Earthdata Login Credentials](authentication.md#earthdata-login-edl) used for ordering free On Demand products.

-The paid HyP3 deployment has a different API Endpoint than the standard HyP3 deployment.
-Users can interact with the paid HyP3 deployment using the same methods as the standard HyP3 deployment, but will need to accommodate the different API URL.
-Refer to the
-[API Endpoint](#api-endpoint "Jump to the API Endpoint section of this document") section for more information on how to access the paid HyP3 API Endpoint using Vertex, the HyP3 API, or the HyP3 Python SDK.
+HyP3 Plus has a different API Endpoint than the standard HyP3 deployment.
+Users can interact with HyP3 Plus using the same methods as the standard HyP3 deployment, but will need to accommodate the different API URL.
+Refer to the [API Endpoint](#api-endpoint "Jump to the API Endpoint section of this document") section for more information on how to access the HyP3 Plus API Endpoint using Vertex, the HyP3 API, or the HyP3 Python SDK.

 ## Purchasing Credits